Head Start Disaster Recovery

 Range and Average of Financial Assistance

-The range of award amounts could vary as there is not a set maximum threshold of financial assistance a grantee may request.
-The Office of Head Start will review applications to determine if they are reasonable, allowable, cost effective, and necessary.
+The range of award amounts vary as no maximum threshold of financial assistance a recipient may request existed.
+The Office of Head Start reviews applications to determine if they are reasonable, allowable, cost effective, and necessary.
+Estimates suggest awards will range from as little as $10K to $20 million.
+The average award will be approximately $3 million.

 Regulations, Guidelines and Literature